 Conservation Community Coordinator

-The National Aquarium is seeking a Conservation Community Coordinator to work closely with the residents of local communities to 1) both encourage and ultimately engage them in specific projects focused on improving environmental conditions within their communities; 2) empower and train then to become leaders within their community and stewards of the environment and; 3) connect them to opportunities to participate in local conservation efforts at local restoration and conservation areas.
-In addition to community-related work, the Community Coordinator will be responsible for 4) implementation of work plan including, partner communication and reporting 5) tracking of all technical and financial aspects of the project including budgets 6) communication of results through technical and lay presentations 7) evaluation of project results and preparation of summary reports including detailed financial reporting 8) coordinating multiple projects, each in different phases at once.
+The National Aquarium is seeking a Conservation Community Coordinator to work closely with community stakeholders and residents in Baltimore City and surrounding counties to 1) to co-develop and implement specific projects focused on improving environmental conditions within their respective communities; 2) empower them work collaboratively, striving towards broader community goals and; 3) connect them to opportunities to participate in local conservation efforts at local restoration and conservation areas.
+In addition to community-related work, the Community Coordinator will be responsible for 4) implementation of work plans including, partner and stakeholder communication and reporting; 5) tracking of all technical and financial aspects of projects including budgets; 6) communication of outcomes through technical and lay presentations; as well as articles/newsletters; 7) evaluation of project results and preparation of summary reports including detailed financial reporting 8) coordinating multiple projects at once, each in different stages of completion.

 - Coordinates implementation of assigned Conservation projects including developing implementation plans, tracking budgets, acquiring resources, cultivating and maintaining new partnerships, and internal and external reporting.

 - Develops and maintains relationships with community members and community leaders in order to actively engage them in local projects

 - Maintains relationships with stakeholders and partner organizations to leverage resources and build opportunities for community engagement